 The most surprising quality I found among my students at AUIS was an abundance of hope.
 These students worked far more diligently than any I’d ever taught before—out of necessity.
 They possessed a hunger for knowledge that made teaching an incredibly rewarding endeavor.
-In a country torn by war and with a fractured economy, I recognized that a university degree represented the only hope many students had of creating a better life in the future.
+In a country torn apart by war and with a fractured economy that didn’t present an abundance of opportunities, I recognized that a university degree represented the only hope many students had of creating a better life in the future.

 More lessons for the teacher

 One day, three of my female students stayed after class and timidly approached my desk.
 After some prodding on my part, one of them spoke of her desperation to pass the upcoming university entrance exam.
 She confided that she had already attended the other two universities in Sulaimaniyah and been unsuccessful in her studies.
 If she failed to succeed at AUIS, her father had told her she would spend her life at home–cooking, cleaning and taking care of the family.
 Tears rolled down her cheeks as she told me how much she wanted to do something ‘special’ with her life and asked for guidance.